Issei Sagawa: Early life

-At the age of 24, while attending Wako University in Tokyo, Sagawa followed a tall German woman home, then broke into her apartment while she was sleeping.
+At the age of 24, while attending Wako University in Tokyo, Sagawa followed a tall German woman home, and then broke into her apartment while she was sleeping.
 Sagawa's intention was to cannibalize her by slicing off part of her buttocks and sneaking away with a small part of her flesh, but she awoke and, according to Sagawa, thwarted his attack and pushed him to the ground.
 Sagawa was captured by police and charged with attempted rape, and did not confess his true intentions to authorities.
 Sagawa's charges of attempted rape were dropped when his father paid a settlement to the victim.

-In 1977, at the age of 27, Sagawa moved to France to pursue a Ph.D. in literature at the Sorbonne in Paris.
+In 1977, at the age of 28, Sagawa moved to France to pursue a Ph.D. in literature at the Sorbonne in Paris.
 Sagawa has said that while residing in Paris, "Almost every night I would bring a prostitute home and then try to shoot them, but for some reason my fingers froze up and I couldn't pull the trigger."